-&lt;sup>\ AP and Advanced Placement are registered trademarks of The College Board, which was not involved in the production of and does not endorse this book.
+AP and Advanced Placement are registered trademarks of The College Board, which was not involved in the production of and does not endorse this book.

 The names of commercially available software and products mentioned in this book are used for identification purposes only and may be trademarks or registered trademarks owned by corporations and other commercial entities.
-Skylight Publishing and the authors have no affiliation with and disclaim any sponsorship or endorsement by any of these products' manufacturers or trademarks' owners.
+Skylight Publishing and the authors have no affiliation with and disclaim any sponsorship or endorsement by any of these product manufacturers or trademark owners.

-Sun, Sun Microsystems, Java, and Java logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.
+Oracle, Java, and Java logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates in the U.S. and other countries.